-In this section, we will first present a review of the requirements from the target LTTng user-base in terms of tracing.
+In this section, we first present a review of the tracing requirements from the target LTTng user-base.
 This is a summary of field work done to identify those requirements from real-world Linux users.
-Then, we will present the state-of-the-art open source tracers.
-For each of these, their target usage scenarios will be presented along with the requirements imposed.
-Finally, we will study in detail the tracer in K42, which is the closest to LTTng requirements, explaining where LTTng brings new contributions.
+Then, we present state-of-the-art open source tracers.
+For each of these, their target usage scenarios are presented along with the requirements imposed.
+Finally, we study in more depth the tracer in K42, which is the closest to LTTng requirements, explaining where LTTng brings new contributions.